varusan/pleroma/docs/installation/openbsd_en.md

 Check pf's configuration by running `pfctl -nf /etc/pf.conf`, load it with `pfctl -f /etc/pf.conf` and enable pf at boot with `rcctl enable pf`.

-##### Starting pleroma at boot
-An rc script to automatically start pleroma at boot hasn't been written yet, it can be run in a tmux session (tmux is in base).
-FIXME: AFAIK it has been done.

 ### Install and Configure Pleroma
 You can now follow [Generic Pleroma Installation](generic_pleroma_en.html).